‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 Some find it surprising that it’s an initiative of the Marine Corps, which takes great satisfaction from its cultivated image as the roughest and toughest of America’s fighters.

-But creating a respite room, with the implicit acknowledgement of its need, can help act as a “shock absorber” for those who are suffering, says retired Maj.
+But creating a respite room, with the implicit acknowledgment of its need, can help act as a “shock absorber” for those who are suffering, says retired Maj.
 Gen. James Lukeman, president of the Marine Corps Heritage Foundation.

-Just having it on site can also open up a conversation about post-traumatic stress, he notes.
+Just having it on-site can also open up a conversation about post-traumatic stress, he notes.

 “I don’t see it as any kind of admission of weakness.
 It’s, ‘Hey, we’re leading the way in taking care of our own.’